// This is a generic paginator for album, photo and movie pages. Depending on the page type,

 The five suggested album types, in their commonest hierarchal order, are:

-Maker, Literature, Range, Series, Puzzle.
+Brand, Literature, Range, Series, Puzzle.

 Categorising jigsaw puzzles can be quite challenging, so in order to do so, I have implemented the above five headings which have generally worked thus far!

-Not all of the above five will always apply, especially in the infancy of a new parent album, but certainly "Maker" and "Puzzle" should be catered for initially.
+Not all of the above five will always apply, especially in the infancy of a new parent album, but certainly "Brand" and "Puzzle" should be catered for initially.
 Range and Series sub-albums can always be created later on, if and when such extra classifications become necessary, as can a Literature album when suitable material becomes available.

 For the purpose of these guidance notes, I have entered an individual "Puzzle" album in its own right, as I have done with the "Range" and "Series" albums.
 If this puzzle was then found to belong within a specific range or series, it can easily be moved to that destination, once one has been created for it.